khushiminda/Myntra---Team-ASTUTAS/README.md

-# website made by team ASTUTAS
+# Website made by team ASTUTAS

 To clone and run this project locally, follow these steps: